adityatripathi5/Snaatak/Sprint1/VCS-Design/Mono-Micro-Repo/MonoRepo.md

 | Author          | Created on | Version   | Last updated by |  Internal Reviewer | L0  | L1  | L2  |
 |-----------------|------------|-----------|------------------|--------------------|-----|-----|-----|
 | Aditya Tripathi | 28-04-25   | version 1 | N/A              | Priyanshu        | Khushi | Rishabh | Piyush |

-This repository contains the documentation for **Monorepo** strategy for version control.
 ---

 ## Table of Contents